 There’s a certain hierarchy when it comes to what home sellers are looking for in an offer.
 An all-cash offer is generally considered the strongest and most desirable because there is no loan required.
 Offers that involve government-backed loans like VA loans are often considered on the lower end of the spectrum, mostly because some people believe that VA loans make a deal harder to close.
 That may have been true at one point, but those days are long gone.
 Still, these beliefs persist.
-So, if you’re an active duty military member or veteran using a VA loan to buy a house, you’ll need to make sure your offer is as strong as possible to have the best chance of getting accepted.
+So, if you’re an active duty military member or veteran using a VA loan to buy a house, you’ll need to make sure your offer is as strong as possible to be accepted.
 Here are some tips on purchasing a house with a VA loan and crafting a winning offer.

 The Homes for Heroes Foundation awarded a $5,000 grant to the Special Forces Foundation to help support the family of fallen Master Sgt.
 Luis F. DeLeon-Figueroa who was killed in action on August 21, 2019 while serving during Operation Freedom’s Sentinel.
 Luis is survived by his fiancee and their daughter, and the Homes for Heroes Foundation grant will go toward helping them make mortgage payments and cover other expenses.